 If you are not into cutting up chickens (and I am not a fan) then chicken legs or thighs are much cheaper than breast.
 Personally I think legs and thighs taste better than breast anyway.

-Chicken is one of the best foods to buy on a budget, it’s a staple of my budget grocery list and the one meat we have continued to buy when money has been tight.
+Chicken is one of the best things to buy at the grocery store on a budget, it’s a staple of my budget grocery list and the one meat we have continued to buy whenever money has been tight.

 Buy frozen fish